annieyang1993/Payscale/README.md

 Future Features
 --------------------------
-In the future, I'd like to allow users to save compensation data for ease of access, create career progression/title comparisons charts between companies, as well as allow users to comment and share blog psots.
+In the future, I'd like to allow users to save compensation data for ease of access, create career progression/title comparisons charts between companies, as well as allow users to comment and share blog posts.